lalabuy948/php_functional_way/index.md

 ### State of the world

-> "An interactive program is a pure function that takes the current 'state of the world' as its argument and produces a modified world as result"
+> "An interactive program is a pure function that takes the current 'state of the world' as its argument and produces a modified world as result" Paweł Szulc

 --

 ### State of the world

-> "An interactive program is a pure function that takes the current 'state of the world' as its argument and produces a modified world as result"
+> "An interactive program is a pure function that takes the current 'state of the world' as its argument and produces a modified world as result" Paweł Szulc

 > "Don't try to track real-world state in your code.
 Instead take it as an argument, since only the world knows what state it's in." @runarorama